Child Protection & Safeguarding

 - The police on 999 or 101

-Our Safer Schools Officers are located at the School and are available to meet with students and their parents, whenever the need arises.
-They contribute to the School’s Assembly and PSHE programmes, addressing issues related to personal safety and raising awareness about risk and personal safety.
+Our Safer Schools Officer is located at the School and is available to meet with students and their parents, whenever the need arises.
+He contributes to the School’s Assembly and PSHE programmes, addressing issues related to personal safety and raising awareness about risk and personal safety.

 Remaining safe online is becoming increasingly important.
 Whilst the Internet is useful for many purposes in daily life, there is also a darker side, with cybercrime, inappropriate material and illegal activity taking place online.
 The School is committed to ensuring staff and students alike have the knowledge to safeguard themselves against viruses, hacking and have an awareness of the dangers of using social media.
 E-Safety is concerned with the Safeguarding of young people and ensuring they remain safe when using digital technology.

 E-Safety is covered in KS3 Computing Lessons, in assemblies and in PSHE lessons.
-Our Safer Schools Police Officers also lead assemblies on Internet safety.
+Our Safer Schools Police Officer also leads assemblies on Internet safety.

 Please use the links below to develop your understanding of the challenges faced by young people and how you can support your child.

 Thinkuknow is an education programme from the National Crime Agency’s CEOP Command.
 It aims to ensure that everyone has access to this practical information – children, young people, their parents and carers and the professionals who work with them.